Supreme Commander 2: Plot

 The second phase (dedicated to the Aeon Illuminate) follows Commander Thalia Kael as she fights for a group known as the Royal Guardians to "restore the Illuminate to their former glory."
-After ambushing a Cybran weapons convoy, securing technology from a decommissioned Aeon facility, and freeing a group of Aeon political prisoners, Thalia, along with technical assistance from her terminally ill brother Jaren, defends a geothermal power plant from UEF forces, meeting the mysterious Cybran, William Gauge, when they request assistance.
-The siblings learn of Maddox's defense of New Cathedral from Gauge and accompany him in his attack on the Coalition center of Quantum Science and Technology, hoping to send a message to the Illuminate government.
-Only after Gauge levels the entire city with nuclear weapons does Thalia realize her mistake in unwittingly aiding Gauge's plans to find what he calls "Shiva Prime."
+After ambushing a Cybran weapons convoy, securing technology from a decommissioned Aeon facility, and freeing a group of Aeon political prisoners, Thalia, along with technical assistance from her terminally ill brother Jaren, defends a geothermal power plant from UEF forces, where they meet Gauge, whom has show up for their assistance.
+The siblings learn of Maddox's defense of New Cathedral from Gauge and accompany him in his attack on a Coalition outpost, hoping to send a message to the Illuminate government.
+Only after Gauge levels the entire outpost's city with nuclear weapons does Thalia realize her mistake in unwittingly aiding Gauge's plans to find what he calls "Shiva Prime."
 On top of that, the Cybran convoy was actually on a humanitarian mission and the prisoners she freed were actually Royal Guardian commanders.
-Seeking to atone for her deeds, Thalia travels to Altair II intending to turn herself in to coalition forces, but instead discovers a standoff between a Royal Guardian, a Cybran, and Maddox, who has been holding position at the gate since his battle with Rogers.
-Maddox attempts to deescalate, but multiple strategic launches force the parties into combat.
+Seeking to atone for her deeds, Thalia travels to Altair II intending to turn herself in to Coalition forces, but instead discovers a standoff between multiple commanders and Maddox, who has been holding position at the gate since his battle with Rogers.
+Maddox attempts to deescalate, but Gauge conducts multiple strategic launches to force the parties into combat.
 Maddox and Thalia join forces and defeat the other commanders, but Gauge arrives and slips past them into the gate.
 Acknowledging Jaren's observation that more Guardian forces are likely on their way, Maddox and Thalia divert their attention from Gauge and once again prepare their forces.

-The third phase (dedicated to the Cybran Nation) begins on the planet Seraphim VII, and follows Ivan Brackman (an experimental genetic composite clone of Dr. Brackman and Elite Commander Dostya), an old roommate of Maddox, who fights under the direction of Dr. Brackman (to whom he refers to as "father").
-Dr. Brackman informs Ivan that Shiva Prime is an ancient terraforming device built by a precursor race older than even the Seraphim, and that the component Dr. Snyder had been researching was an advanced propulsion system.
-They then detect Gauge's arrival through the gate, upon which Dr. Brackman reveals Gauge's origin, calling him a "Proto-protocybran" who had "disconnected" himself from the network long ago.
-The pair secure Dr. Brackman's research and leave the planet before responding to a distress call from Dr. Snyder, whose facility is under attack by the Royal Guardians.
-After Snyder realizes her research has been stolen, Ivan travels to Altair II, where he encounters Thalia and Maddox holding off a Guardian assault.
+The third phase (dedicated to the Cybran Nation) begins on the planet Seraphim VII, and follows Ivan Brackman (an experimental clone of Dr. Brackman), an old roommate of Maddox, who fights under the direction of Dr. Brackman.
+Dr. Brackman informs Ivan that Shiva Prime is an ancient terraforming device built by a precursor race older than even the Seraphim.
+The pair secure Dr. Brackman's research from Gauge, whom has arrived via the gate and leave the planet before responding to a distress call from Dr. Snyder, whose facility is under attack by the Royal Guardians.
+After Snyder realizes her research has been stolen by the Guardians, Ivan travels to Altair II, where he encounters Thalia and Maddox holding off a Guardian assault.
 After beating back the attack, Ivan returns to Seraphim VII to confront Gauge.
 Gauge launches Shiva Prime into the atmosphere and sends a Guardian to the surface stop Ivan, but Ivan succeeds in defeating her in time and teleports to Shiva Prime.